-After a successful first summer of concerts, the Aeolian Chamber Players returned in 1965 with 19 students and a cadre of contemporary composers, including Elliott Carter, Meyer Kupferman, George Rochberg, and Morton Subotnick.
-Thus began the Festival’s contemporary music component, which came in time to be known as the Charles E. Gamper Festival, after its chief patron.
-In 1966, George Crumb made the first of many appearances for the world premiere of his Eleven Echoes of Autumn, 1965, solidifying a tradition of commissioning and offering residencies to notable composers that continues today.
+It all began in May 1964, when Bowdoin College Music Department chair Robert K. Beckwith invited Lewis Kaplan to propose a concert series to take place at the College that summer.
+Thus the Bowdoin Summer Music Festival was born.
+After a successful first season of concerts, the Festival returned in 1965 with 19 students and a cadre of contemporary composers including Elliott Carter, Meyer Kupferman, George Rochberg, and Morton Subotnick.
+The Festival’s contemporary music component became known as the Charles E. Gamper Festival, after its chief patron.
+In 1966, George Crumb made the first of many Festival appearances for the world premiere of his Eleven Echoes of Autumn.
+This solidified a tradition of commissioning and offering residencies to notable composers.